-The PLATO spacecraft is a 3-axis stabilised system with a launch mass of 2165 kg, including consumables, and size of about 3.4 m × 3.3 m × 3.8 m.
+The PLATO spacecraft is a 3-axis stabilised system with a launch mass of 2500 kg, including consumables, a size of about 3.4 m (x) × 3.3 m (y) × 3.8 m (z) in stowed configuration, and a deployed wing span of approximately 9 m.
 It is designed to meet the main mission specific requirements:

 - Accommodate a large payload of 26 cameras and protect it from exposure to the Sun

 - Operate for up to 8.5 years at the second Lagrange point, L2 (nominal mission duration 4.5 years)